Water temperature in Kanazawa

 Minimum:

-As of now, in Kanazawa, the water temperature is 52.9°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
+As of now, in Kanazawa, the water temperature is 64.8°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
 Today's reading is 1.5°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 55.4°F on 2019, while the historical minimum was 52.6°F on 2015.
+The maximum temperature recorded for this date was 68.5°F on 2015, while the historical minimum was 64.9°F on 2024.

 Daily water temperature in Kanazawa